cjphawes/restaurant-booking-system/README.md

 ## Current Problems Occurring
-- Want to allow admin users to search full_name.
 - How to add bs5 to project.
+- How to add my favicon to the browser tab.
 - Add new erd image to readme

+## To do list

+- Add Wireframes for mobile sizes.

 ## Gitpod Reminders